GSA-TTS/usagov-benefits-eligibility/README.md

 local system, an alternative would be to use Docker.
 Docker is a containerization tool that allows for fresh, repeatable builds on a clean system.
 The artifact from a Docker build is an "image";
-when that image is run, it starts a "container."
+when that image is run, it starts a Docker "container."

 ### Building with Docker